Churches of Göreme: Fresco Decoration of the New Church at Tokalı Kilise

-The other major narrative cycle in the New Church at Tokali Kilise is the life of Saint Basil.
+The other major narrative cycle in the New Church at Tokalı Kilise is the life of Saint Basil.
 St. Basil was the principal religious figure of the Cappadocian region and it is therefore suspected that the New Church was dedicated to him There are only two known fresco cycles of the life of St. Basil, the other located in a chapel in Balkam Deresi (also in Cappadocia).
 The cycle in the New Church contains scenes from the earlier part of the narrative while the chapel at Balkam Deresi depicts the later scenes.
 Located in the transept on the lower walls of the north bay multiple scenes from this local Cappadocian saint were painted in the New Church.
 The scenes include: The Dispute for the Church of Nicaea, Basil and the Emperor Valens, Prayer of the Arians, Prayer of the Orthodox, Meeting of St. Ephraim and St. Basil, Absolution of the Sinful Woman and Funeral of Basil.
 Accompanying each fresco is an inscription taken directly from the biographical writings of Pseudo-Amphilochio describing the scene.